daniel-rdt/twitter_bitcoin_sentiment_ml/README.md

 In this work we assume that Bitcoin trend is bullish or bearish if the difference in opening and closing price is bigger or lower than 2 % accordingly.
 In other case it is neutral.
 This data is used as a labels.

-The prepared dataset is then aggregated to daily rows and uploaded to `Hopsworks` to be downloaded later in the training pipeline.
+The prepared dataset is then aggregated to daily sum (in case of the number of followers feature) and means (in case of the three sentiment score features) and uploaded to `Hopsworks` to be downloaded later in the training pipeline.

 ## twitter_inference.py
 Function tweets_preprocess_backfill is for backfill data preprocessing and tweets_preprocess_daily is for daily preprocessing.
 Feature engineering in those functions: